Theory of In-Plane-Magnetic-Field-Dependent Excitonic Spectra in Atomically Thin Semiconductors: Introduction

 In a similar way, in-plane electric fields yield substantial Stark shifts of optically bright $s$-orbital states \cite{haastrup2016stark,pedersen2016exciton,scharf2016excitonic} and cause an angular-momentum mixing \cite{zhu2023plane} in absorption spectra.
 On the other hand, out-of-plane electric fields cause a weak quantum-confined Stark effect \cite{engel2019electric} and spin coupling via Rashba spin-orbit interaction \cite{book:Spin_orbit_coupling_Winkler2003}, which leads to the optical brightening of mixed spin-forbidden $s$- and $p$-orbital states \cite{cao2024emergent,cao2025tunable}.

 In this paper, we employ a thorough analytical approach to the effects of in-plane magnetic fields on the energetically lowest excitons in atomically thin semiconductors.
 We present full analytical expressions for the optical absorption, hybridized energies, linewidths and amplitudes including dissipative processes such as radiative decay or phonon-assisted decay.
 The analytical formulas can be easily used to analyze experimental spectra.
-We distinguish between two classes of materials: spin-dark materials such as MoS$_2$, WS$_2$ and WSe$_2$ with lowest-lying excitonic states of unequal spin, which usually show an energetic separation between the spin-dark and spin-bright state exceeding 10 meV \cite{Robert_2020, doi:10.1021/acs.jpclett.3c02431,Molas_2017}, and spin-bright materials such as MoSe$_2$, which exhibit lowest-lying excitonic states of equal spin and a dark-bright splitting close to 1 meV \cite{Lu_2020, Robert_2020}.
+We distinguish between two classes of materials: spin-dark materials -- such as MoS$_2$, WS$_2$ and WSe$_2$ -- , where the spin-dark state lies energetically below the spin-bright state; in this case, their energetic separation exceeds usually 10 meV \cite{Robert_2020, doi:10.1021/acs.jpclett.3c02431,Molas_2017}.
+On the other hand, spin-bright materials -- such as MoSe$_2$ -- exhibit a spin-bright state that lies energetically below the spin-dark state; these states are energetically separated by roughly 1\,meV \cite{Lu_2020, Robert_2020}.
 The paper is organized as follows: First, we develop the equations of motion for the spin-bright and spin-dark excitonic dipole (\cref{subsec: Equation of motion}) and their solutions (\cref{subsec: Solution frequency domain}) under the influence of an in-plane magnetic field, then, we calculate the absorption spectra of two example TMDC monolayers of the two different classes, MoSe$_2$ and MoS$_2$ (\cref{sec: linear absorption spectrum}), and, at last, we analytically analyze the occurring magnetic-field-dependent spectral features (\cref{subsec: Magnetic excitonic energy}--\cref{subsec: Hybridized amplitude ratios}).